A partnership on your pathway to wellness.

 Irene (she/her/hers)

-As a first-generation college graduate and Nashville native, Irene is deeply committed to supporting individuals in my community through their healing journeys.
+As a first-generation college graduate and Nashville native, Irene is deeply committed to supporting individuals in her community through their healing journeys.
 She earned my Bachelor’s degree in Psychology from Middle Tennessee State University and holds her Master’s degree in Clinical Mental Health Counseling from Trevecca Nazarene University.

 For the past three years, she has worked closely with at-risk youth, helping them navigate complex family dynamics, housing instability, various presenting problems, and experiences of elopement.
 These experiences have shaped her passion for working with both teens and adults as they face life transitions, process trauma, and build confidence in themselves.